Fivoka/shortcuts-viewer/README.md

 - how do i see shortcuts with multiple modifier combinations at once
 - what shortcuts can i use while hovering over this element
 - etc..

+(im working with osu!lazer shortcuts for the examples on the page)